policy banner image

 policy icon

-Smaller classes for everyone
+Smaller classes for elementary students

 policy icon

-Support for students with special needs
+More resources for students with special needs

 policy icon